kubernetes-sigs/kueue/keps/2349-multikueue-external-custom-job-support/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->
+Internally the MultiKueue uses a set of controller-runtime client, one for each MultiKueueCluster, the clients are used both by the MultiKueue internals and passed to the job adapters for the custom jobs synchronization.

+The clients cannot be share with an external controller and assuming the external controller can get the same connectivity to the worker clusters might be wrong, especially when we are taking about FS mounted kubeconfigs.

+Designing additional APIs to communicate between the internal and external controller will bring extra complexity and latency at runtime.

 ### Risks and Mitigations